Skip to main content

 Handbrake pulling up too high before the brakes engage?
 The cable may have stretched or the rear brakes may be worn.

-The cable can be adjusted via a nut behind the handbrake assembly and the rear brakes can be changed by following advice from Haynes.
+The cable can be adjusted via a nut behind the handbrake assembly and the rear brakes can be changed by following advice in your car's Haynes Manual.